verse-xyz/ARES/README.md

 Hyperimage = [ image ] + [ market ] + [ network ]

-Ares rethinks the concept of an "image" from first principles, creating a new internet-native and crypto-native medium for images that are more than just static files.
+Ares rethinks the concept of an "image" from first principles, creating a new internet-native & crypto-native (same thing) medium for images that are more than just static files.
 In a new internet powered by crypto rails, images are a substrate for memetic coordination.
 If the web1-web2 era was defined by images that were static, 2D files, Verse believes the next era of the internet will be defined by the hyperimage: an image that is a digital object with a self-contained state, market, and social network programmed into the image itself.

 Images = Static, single-player, all value is created by external experiences.